thefrontside/bigtest/website/docs/interactors/5-matchers.md

 _You can find the source code for the `including()` matcher [here](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/matchers/including.ts)._

-And the return value from the `format()` function is to display an error message for when no interactors are found:
+And the return value from the `description()` function is to display an error message for when no interactors are found:

 ```
 ERROR did not find heading with id including "foo" ...